corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 }
 ```

-You can also turn this behaviour off by adding the following code to your node configuration:
+You can turn deploying the local project's CorDapp to each node off by adding the following code to your node configuration:

 ```
 projectCordapp {